 Our only piano is a 76-note keyboard MIDI controller/synthesizer/sequencer.
 It is used both as MIDI-controller and for keyboard practice/performance.
 Although the internal acoustic piano sound is quite good, I prefer the acoustic piano sounds provided by Owen’s generous gift of Synthogy Ivory, a set of quality piano samples together with a software sample player.
 It is triggered by MIDI output from the keyboard to the DAW.

 I use the Bösendorfer Imperial Grand samples, and usually listen during practice via headphones connected to the computer (DAW).
-On the computer, I bring up Mainstage, which I have configured to use the Ivory samples in a Practice Piano setting.
-Once this is running, I have a Bösendorfer at my disposal, albeit with a shortened synth-action keyboard.
+On the computer, I bring up eith the Ivory stand-alone sample player, or Apple Mainstage, which I have configured to use the Ivory samples in a Practice Piano setting.
+Once a sample player is running, I have a Bösendorfer at my disposal, albeit with a shortened synth-action keyboard.

 I also play various other sounds to keep practice interesting.
 If I get better at playing, there are full 88-key, weighted-action, touch-sensitive MIDI keyboard controllers that would more accurately reproduce the experience of sitting at an acoustic piano.
 But right now, all my music fits into the 6+ octaves reachable by the synth keyboard.

 The keyboard is pressure sensitive, offering zoned aftertouch, a 4-channel variant of channel aftertouch.
 Aftertouch allows the performer to change timbral response to notes, based on the pressure exerted on the keys after the key is struck.
 Further continuous controller functions can be provided by three modulation wheels, for introducing dynamic functions such as pitchbend, tremolo, and vibrato, and any other effects to which they are assignable in the MIDI setup.